-The University of North Carolina at Chapel Hill is the home of the 2009 NCAA Champion Men’s Basketball, Women’s Soccer, and Field Hockey Teams.
+The University of North Carolina at Chapel Hill is the home of the 2022 Champion Women’s Lacrosse Team and 2009 NCAA Champion Men’s Basketball, Women’s Soccer, and Field Hockey Teams.
 Along with a strong athletic program, this university has the distinction of being the nation’s first state university.
 Our commitment to academic achievement, reputation for excellence in medicine, and quality athletic programs have culminated in the addition of the Primary Care Sports Medicine Fellowship.
 Our goal is for the primary care physician to gain expertise in musculoskeletal care and sports medicine.
 This fellowship is accredited by the Accreditation Council of Graduate Medical Education (ACGME) and is in the Department of Family Medicine.

 The UNC Primary Care Sports Medicine Program is a 12-month fellowship (July 1st – June 30th) that is available to physicians who have successfully completed an accredited residency in Family Medicine, Med Peds, and Internal Medicine.
 The fellowship will be limited to 3 fellows per year, selected on a competitive basis using the National Residency Match Program.